 *The above is not intended as legal counsel.
 You must consult your legal advisor to establish a will and or bequest to benefit Tri-County Office on Aging

 The Tri-County Office on Aging’s Endowment Fund at the Capital Region Community Foundation ensures contributions will benefit the agency over time, thus giving donors the most advantageous treatment possible.
-The Michigan Tax Credit may reduce your State of Michigan income tax liability by one-half the amount contributed – up to $400 for a married couple, $200 if single.
-For resident estates or trusts, $5,000 or ten percent of tax liability before claiming any credits, whichever is less.
 For more information contact the Capital Region Community Foundation.

 Many thoughtful donors review their stock portfolio periodically to make gifts, selecting appreciated stocks (held for over one year) which have increased in value the most.
 These individuals give stock instead of cash because they have discovered the prudent stewardship, value, and enjoyment of maximizing their giving power.